ecoshub/nasm_c_source/readme.md

 # Welcome

-This a Netwide Assembler work to recreate core c libraries with NASM
+This a Netwide Assembler work to recreate (and re-interpret) some of the core c libraries with NASM

 This work started as learning NASM.
 I hope it can help me to understand basics of assembly language and inspire others who wants to learn NASM or any other assembly language.